Class IV Laser Is A Gentle, Non-Invasive Technology That Helps Heal Injuries

-therapy, pain reduction, strengthen deep tissue repair without surgery or drugs.
+Laser therapy Is a treatment system using red and near-infrared light for muscle therapy, pain reduction, strengthen deep tissue repair without surgery or drugs.

-Laser Therapy is a Class IV Laser treatment system that uses red and near infrared light for muscle therapy, pain reduction, and strengthening of deep tissue repair.
+Laser Therapy is a Class IV Laser treatment system that uses red and near-infrared light for muscle therapy, pain reduction, and strengthening of deep tissue repair.
 In comparison to other forms of treatment, Laser Therapy provides a variety of advantages.
 It does not require the use of invasive surgery or drugs and has far fewer side effects and risks than other alternatives.
 Our North Atlanta chiropractors offer this service to provide lasting relief.

-Class IV Laser Therapy can be effective in treating:
+Laser Therapy can be effective in treating:

 - Car Accident Injuries